top of page

 The Real Cost of Improvisation

-Improvised Removal (Annual, 20 jobs)
+Improvised removal (annual, 20 jobs)

 • Upfront cost: $0

-• Extra time: 15 hrs × $125/hr = $1,875 in lost revenue
+• Extra time: 15 hours x $125/hr = $1,875 in lost revenue

-• Damage incidents (scoring, pump repair): $1,200 avg
+• Damage incidents (scoring, pump repair): $1,200 average

 • True annual cost: $3,075+

-• Upfront cost: ~$185
+• Upfront cost: about $169 (Standard)

 • Clean extraction, no housing damage

-• Pays for itself in 2–3 jobs
+• Pays for itself in 2 to 3 jobs

 When Improvisation Becomes Necessary